mintedreward/heartmail/README.md

 meaningful definition of "decentralized".
 OpenSPV is decentralized because it does not introduce a central point of failure.

-This is why we are not using Slack, GitHub, Google Docs, or any other centralized tool.

-The SBWC eats out own dog food by building our own communication tools that satisfy this principle. **We are starting with chat and video** so that not only do we not need to introduce a central point of failure, but we identity all existence central points of failure and eliminate them with time.
+The SBWC eats our own dog food by building our own communication tools that satisfy this principle. **We are starting with chat and video** so that not only do we not need to introduce a central point of failure, but we identity all existence central points of failure and eliminate them with time.

 ## SBWC Management